|

 - Priority post mail to the USA (normal post, no need to

-- Note on the packet, in block letters : "PATHOLOGICAL
+use an express delivery service). - Note on the packet, in block letters : "PATHOLOGICAL

 SAMPLES" and print the following text 2 times :